mahmoudnasser1561/DICOM/README.md

   - `ORTHANC3` → [http://localhost:8044](http://localhost:8044)
   - orthanc:orthanc

-* **feel free too modify json configurations to launch Orthanc servers on which free ports you have on your machine**
+* **feel free to modify json configurations to launch Orthanc servers on which free ports you have on your machine**

 ### Interaction with the servers:
 * first you need to genrate DICOM Images (.dcm)